theoretick/limitlessc/_posts/2012-02-28-Sam-Harris-and-Violence.md

 description: Notes gathered from Sam Harris' personal blog on violence and BJJ
 ---

-Recently Sam Harris had two interesting blogposts on self-defense and violence.
-While each goes a different way with some recent interests he has had I found them both riddled with some excellent rules, tidbits, and affirmations.
+Recently Sam Harris had two interesting blogposts on self-defense and violence, <a href="http://www.samharris.org/blog/item/the-truth-about-violence" target="_blank">The Truth About Violence</a> and <a href="http://www.samharris.org/blog/item/the-pleasures-of-drowning" target="_blank">The Pleasures of Drowning</a>.
+While each goes a different way with some recent interests he has had I found them both riddled with some excellent rules, tidbits, and affirmations:

-##The Truth about Violence##
+##<a href="http://www.samharris.org/blog/item/the-truth-about-violence" target="_blank">The Truth about Violence</a>##

-It may seem onerous to prepare yourself and your family to respond to violence, but not doing so is also a form of preparation.
-Failing to prepare is, generally speaking, preparing very well to do the wrong thing.
+It may seem onerous to prepare yourself and your family to respond to violence, but not doing so is also a form of preparation. **Failing to prepare is, generally speaking, preparing very well to do the wrong thing.**

 The role of the police is to respond in the aftermath of a crime